mienaikoe/ziyu/Chapters/3-6-Chapter20.md

 "You're finally awake," Ramne's unmistakeable voice broke the darkness, and she looked up and back to find his feet upside-down.

-He continued, "Had me worried there.
+He continued, "Had me worried.
 I need you alive, you know."

 "Fuck.
 You."